What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 (Ending Value – Starting Value)/Starting Value x 100.

-The starting value (A) is the consumer price index from a specific past period, while the ending value (B) is the current index for the same item.
+The starting value (A) is the consumer price index from a specific past inflationary period, while the ending value (B) is the current index for the same item.
 Subtract these values to find the difference, representing the increase in the consumer price index.
 Divide this result by the starting value and multiply by 100 to get this rate.

 How Does Inflation Work?

 Inflation is the persistent increase in prices for goods and services over time, eroding your purchasing power—the ability to buy with a single unit of currency.
-It’s not just about a specific item costing more; it involves widespread and ongoing price hikes across various regular expenses like groceries, gas, utilities, and travel.
+It’s not just about a specific item costing more; it would involve widespread and ongoing price hikes across various regular expenses like groceries, gas, utilities, and travel.

-What are the Main Causes of Inflation?
+What Causes Inflation?

 Demand-Pull Inflation